How to Get Pregnant Naturally with PCOS

 2. Tracking BBT: If a woman has irregular cycles, it is difficult to predict when to test “day 21 progesterone” or to complete that progesterone test at the correct time.
 Plus, the progesterone test doesn’t tell us when she ovulated necessarily, only if she ovulated and when, within a general range, that may have taken place.
 Instead, a woman can track her period using fluctuations in body temperature that give very specific information about the timing of ovulation.
 Learn how to do this here: Basal Body Temperature 101

 Once you know if and when you’re ovulating, it’s time to take steps to make it more regular!
-There are a few ways to do this.
+Here are a few key ways to do this:

 1. Reduce Stress: Stress is a major driver of adrenal dysfunction, which drives androgen production and worsens the hormone imbalances associated with PCOS.
 Stress also messes with blood sugar and lowers progesterone levels which can make the uterine environment unfavorable for pregnancy.